pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 GPT-4o was chosen for its accessibility, computational efficiency, and ease of use.
 Unlike larger, resource-intensive models, GPT-4o offers advanced capabilities while remaining efficient to run on standard hardware.
 Its intuitive design simplifies integration into workflows, making it an ideal choice for handling complex tasks like processing ParlaMint's XML structures without excessive computational demands.
 Additionally, OpenAI announced in a press conference that GPT-4o demonstrates significant advancements in linguistic, textual, and visual reasoning task {cite:p}`liu_2024`.

 With the subscription to the GPT-4o model comes the option of configuring user-specific GPTs.
 Custom GPTs are specialized models tailored to perform specific tasks.
-Users can configure these models without coding by providing clear instructions and uploading relevant documents, which becomes the GPT's "knowledge".
-Once configured, custom GPTs operate by leveraging the provided instructions and data to generate responses aligned with the user's requirements. {cite:p}`zhao_2024, garrido_2023, openai_2025` Custom GPTs have been shown to outperform basic GPT models like GPT-3.5 and GPT-4 in specialised, domain-specific tasks in fields such as medicine {cite:p}`liu_2024, muti_2024` and teaching {cite:p}`garrido_2023`, especially when the tasks involves information-retrieval.
+Users can configure these models without coding by providing clear instructions and uploading relevant documents.
+Once configured, custom GPTs operate by leveraging the provided instructions and data to generate responses aligned with the user's requirements. {cite:p}`zhao_2024, garrido_2023, openai_2025`
+Custom GPTs have been shown to outperform basic GPT models like GPT-3.5 and GPT-4 in specialised, domain-specific tasks in fields such as medicine {cite:p}`liu_2024, muti_2024` and teaching {cite:p}`garrido_2023`, especially when the tasks involves information-retrieval.

 **Models Used**